WeWatchWall/fast-fuzz/README.md

 type is required in subsequent runs.
 Said differently, this allows for some integration testing between functions.

+For now, the detection of interesting arguments only applies to arguments and not their nested objects.
+Using single responsibility from the SOLID design principles, this means adding any function that deals with an object's state directly inside that object or at least separately.
+Another option is that the user can manually update the fuzzInstances.json file with those nested argument objects.

 ## Code Style Tips

 ### Types